Mayfield Fellows Program

 ENGR 140C: LEADERSHIP OF TECHNOLOGY VENTURES

-Reflect on your rapid learnings, teach a case study on your experience to other fellows and faculty, and learn from your peers’ cases to complete your program experience.
+Reflect on your learnings, teach a case study on your experience to other fellows and faculty, write and exchange insights about current inflections we are observing in the world that will lead to the next generation of startups, and learn from your peers to complete your program experience.

 Teaching Team